 Wednesday 4 October

-We will be making prints from drain covers and other street furniture.
-We will be painting onto the covers using printing ink and making prints from them.
-We will also experiment with rubbings and make prints of road signs and other text based street furniture.
+Printing from drain covers: In this session we painted onto drain covers using printing ink and made prints from them.
+We also experimented with rubbings and made prints of road signs and other text based street furniture.

 Wednesday 11 October